Improwised/kb.repairrabbit.github.io/content/advanced-configuration/settings.md

 # Settings

-This module is for settings configuation.
-Following settgins can be managed from settings.
+This module is for settings configuration.
+Following settings can be managed from settings.

 * General
 * Mail
 * Vat
-* Modules(Accessories)
+* Accessories(Modules)
 * Miscellaneous

 ### **General**